ShaneDewar/rest-api-nodejs-express-mongoose-mongodb/README.md

 Change to the "backend" folder:

-`cd backend`
+- `cd backend`

 Then:

-`npm install`
+- `npm install`

 ### Start Server

-- Start your Mongo image or DB and fill out the secrets for your database in your own secrets file following the model.
+Start your Mongo image or DB and fill out the secrets for your database in your own secrets file following the model.

+- [Secrets Template link]

-- Then start the server
+Then start the server:

-`node server`
+- `node server`

 ## Usage